Rethinking I-94 — Minneapolis to St. Paul

 Rethinking I-94 study area map from Marion St. in St. Paul to Hwy 55/Hiawatha Ave in MinneapolisView full-size image

-Get Involved
+Get involved

-Interested in getting involved in Rethinking I-94 or providing your feedback?
-Here are the ways to stay connected and provide feedback.
+Interested in getting involved or providing feedback?

 Ask questions or provide feedback and comments on this project